-Call centers are crucial for effective customer service.
+Call centers are crucial for delivering good service and hence customer service should be offered in multiple languages.
 The digital era is fast-paced, and customers want the companies they endorse to provide them speedy service.
 If you have a call center that has well-trained support representatives, all your customers have to do is dial the phone number to get their grievances or problems instantly resolved.
 One way to increase the efficacy of your call center is to reduce the call center’s average wait time.

 Call center average wait time is the approximate time that inbound calls spend in the queue waiting for service before the customer is connected to a live agent.
 This metric is also known as average hold time.
 So, what exactly is an acceptable average hold time?
 Well, the global call center industry standard is 80/20 – this means that 80% of calls should be answered within 20 seconds.
 It may seem like a challenge to answer the majority of customer calls within 20 seconds, but it is surely not impossible.

-Monitor Call Metrics: There are several sophisticated call metrics that can help call agents to monitor their performance in real-time.
-Live call monitoring allows managers to listen to conversations and analyze their interactions.
+There are several sophisticated call metrics that can help call agents to monitor their performance in real-time.
+Live call monitoring in the call center allows managers to listen to conversations and analyze their interactions.
 This enables managers to provide better training so that problems can be resolved in a speedy manner.
 Call recording is another vital metric that can help managers pinpoint reasons due to which average call hold time is more, hence call agents can be motivated to improve interaction during client calls.

 If you continuously track key indicators, you will be able to formulate trends and understand what is working for your call center.
 Agents will be able to handle calls in a more knowledgeable and responsive way, which will lead to a significant reduction in the average wait time.

 It is important for you to analyze the most common and frequently reported problems that are addressed to support representatives in your call center.
 Organizations should work on creating a detailed knowledge base where they can store useful data that will benefit both customers along call center agents.